dasch-swiss/sipi/docs/sipi.md

     https://iiif.my.server/images/mydocument.pdf/file

-will download in toto to be opened by an external viewer or the webapplication.
+will download the PDF in toto to be opened by an external viewer or the webapplication.

 It is possible to use the IIIF-`info.json` syntax also on non-image files.
 In this case the `info.json` has the following format: